kerimoff/workflows-nextflow/_episodes/07-operators.md

 keypoints:
 - "Nextflow *operators* are methods that allow you to modify, set or view channels."
-- "Operators can be separated in to several groups; filtering , transforming , splitting , combining , forking and Maths operators"
+- "Operators can be separated into the several groups; filtering, transforming, splitting, combining, forking and Maths operators"
 - "To use an operator use the dot notation after the Channel object e.g. `my_ch.view()`."
 - "You can parse text items emitted by a channel, that are formatted using the CSV format,  using the `splitCsv` operator."
 ---